|

 LOGAN:

-Scottish surname transferred to unisex forename use, itself from the place
+Scottish surname transferred to unisex forename use, from the place

 name in Ayrshire, meaning "hollow, lowland."

-English and Scottish form of Latin Ludovicus, meaning "famous
+Scottish Gaelic form of Latin Lucas, meaning "from

 LYALL:

-Scottish surname transferred to unisex forename use, itself from the Old
+Scottish surname transferred to unisex forename use, from the Old

 LYLE:

-Scottish surname transferred to forename use, itself from the Norman French
+Scottish surname transferred to forename use, from the Norman French

 phrase de l'isle, meaning "from the island."